|

 towards the fat man.

-Abdi spread both hands, as if to say, That's the job: what do
+Abdi spread both hands, as if to say, What can I do?
+That's

 "I'll let you know," said Wolfram.
 He looked up at